Pinetree Line: History

 The Pinetree Line had several technical problems that limited its usefulness almost immediately.
-For one, the system used a pulse-Doppler radar, which made it unable to detect targets close to the ground due to "clutter".
-Another was that its location near population centres meant it offered only a "last minute" warning, and as the USSR moved to jet-powered bombers the warning time became less.
-Studies were already underway in 1951 to build a much smaller series of much more capable Doppler bistatic radar stations somewhat farther north, which would develop into the Mid-Canada Line.
+For one, the system used a simple pulse radar technique, which made it unable to detect targets close to the ground due to radar clutter as well as being trivially easy to jam using the recently introduced carcinotron tube.
+Another was that its location near population centres meant it offered only a last minute warning, and as the USSR moved to jet-powered bombers the warning time was reduced.
+Studies were already underway in 1951 to build a series of Doppler bistatic radar stations somewhat farther north, which would develop into the Mid-Canada Line.
 By 1957, just over a year after the Mid-Canada Line was operational, a more advanced long-range search radar, mainly in the Canadian north and Alaska were deployed comprising the Distant Early Warning Line.

 The Pinetree stations were kept operational during this period, and most underwent modifications as a part of the deployment of the Semi-Automatic Ground Environment (SAGE).
 SAGE dramatically reduced the workload at the stations, cutting staff requirements by well over half.
 By the later 1950s some were being mothballed as newer systems came on line to the north.
 Nevertheless, many of the Pinetree stations were kept operational into the 1980s, particularly on the Atlantic and Pacific coasts.